philippe-grenet/philippe-grenet.github.io/_posts/2015-08-16-org-mode-part-2.md

 ### Calling code blocks

-Babel also allows you to refer to code blocks from elsewhere in your document, by labeling each block with a name.
+Babel also allows you to refer to code blocks from elsewhere in your document, by labeling each block with a name, using directive `#+name`.
 Let's say we have some Ruby code to revert a string (yes, I know we could use the native `reverse!`):

 {% highlight ruby %}
 #+name: reverse_str